 It will be worthwhile to point out a footnote (p.
 526) in Adler's Quaternionic Quantum Mechanics and Quantum Fields, in which the work of Sir Michael Berry based on Odlyzko's numerical analysis of primes, is referred to.
 It is indicated that the Riemann Zeros are eigenvalues of a Hamiltonian of a classical dynamical system of chaotic orbits, which is quantized with no time reversal symmetry (possibly the effect of spin is not considered).

 We had discussed the observer's capability in terms of particle-in-a-box problem.
 Rather than changing the complexity of the problem we consider observers with varying capabilities solving the same problem.
 For an observer of an infinite capability his measurements are described by a shallow-well.
 Whereas for an observer, ObsM, of infinitesimal capability, his measurements are described by particle-in-a-box.
 The Riemann Zeros are likely to describe a system based on the measurements of ObsM.*

 One of the benefits of the string theory is to establish the necessity of the abstract thought before the mathematical description is developed.
-So when would a curve would cross a line or when it would not becomes an important question to answer, so is the question whether a sphere can be divided into exact eight parts or not.
+So when would a curve would cross a line or when it would not, becomes an important question to answer.
+So is the question whether a sphere can ever be divided into exact eight parts?